numba/numba/docs/src/index.rst

 ----------------

-There are 4 versions of vectorize for building native ufunc kernels from python functions.
+There are several versions of vectorize for building native ufunc kernels from python functions.
+Users can also build generalized ufuncs, in which user-defined kernels can operate on sub-arrays and not just scalars, using `GUFuncVectorize`.

 .. toctree::
    :maxdepth: 1